 Date of Award

-Finkelstein, Laura Parisi, "Breaking Your Own Heart: A Qualitative Study of Grief after Initiating a Breakup" (2014).
+Finkelstein, Laura P., "Breaking Your Own Heart: A Qualitative Study of Grief After Initiating a Breakup" (2014).
 Electronic Theses and Dissertations.
 198.

 Received from ProQuest